Tonight's ghost tours are filling up. Limited spots available — check availability now →

 Why Savannah Was Different

-By December 1864, the Confederate garrison under General Hardee had already evacuated across the Savannah River into South Carolina — a strategic retreat, not a surrender, leaving the city without military defense.
-Mayor Richard Arnold met Sherman outside the city and negotiated its surrender on December 21, 1864.
+By December 1864, the Confederate garrison under General Hardee had already evacuated across the Savannah River into South Carolina.
+It was a strategic retreat, not a surrender.
+Mayor Richard Arnold then met Sherman outside the city.
+He negotiated the city’s surrender on December 21, 1864.

 What the Christmas Telegram Actually Says

 Sherman’s famous message to Lincoln on December 22, 1864 offers “as a Christmas gift the city of Savannah, with one hundred and fifty heavy guns and plenty of ammunition, also about twenty-five thousand bales of cotton.”
 Note what he’s offering: guns, ammunition, and cotton.
-The city itself is almost incidental — it’s the military and economic assets that matter.
-Savannah-as-Christmas-present has become regional folklore, but the telegram is fundamentally a military inventory report with a flourish of holiday rhetoric attached.
+The city itself is almost incidental.

 What Was Lost Anyway